Chuqiaoo/Chuqiaoo.github.io/_pages/bursaries_and_felloships_BSRP.md

 **John Timms Memorial Travel Bursary**
 This award can be made to any researcher (all career stages applicable) to attend a conference with a poster or presentation featuring proteomics research.
 Priority will be given to researchers presenting cancer-proteomics.
 The award can cover registration, travel and accommodation (other eligible expenses by prior agreement) up to £1000.
 This award will be made once per year, applicants just apply by 1st May by emailing Dr Karin Barnouin (karin.barnouin@ucb.com), Dr Sarah Hart (s.hart@keele.ac.uk) and Dr Harry Whitwell (h.whitwell@imperial.ac.uk) with a 500 word proposal explaining how the conference would be of value and an abstract.
 After attendance, a meeting report is expected and, if applicable, BSPR should be acknowledged on funding slides/poster.

+**John Timms Mentoring Award**
+This prestigious award has been created to recognise the effort, time, and commitment to mentoring proteomics researchers (e.g., early career, technical staff, colleagues).
+It will be a personal lifetime award:  medal and £1000 for personal use.
+One cannot get renominated.
+Suggestions can be made by BSPR committee and members at any time.
+The nominations will be considered at the next selection committee meeting.
+The award will be presented at the following annual meeting.
+The deadline for this year is 1st May, 2022.
+The nomination must include a proposal explaining how the nominated scientist supported the wellbeing, development, of one or more people.
+Provide evidence of impact on mentees research, development, time, and commitment regardless of career stage.
+Max.
+500 words.
+Nominators can also be at any career stage/position e.g., post-doc, core facility head and work in academia or industry.
+Nominators will receive recognition for putting forward a nomination.